 If you’ve been struggling to meet your weight loss goals, you might want to look at drinking tea to lose weight — along with a healthy diet, and plenty of exercise, of course.

 First, I should remind you — if you’ve been doing everything right when it comes to weight loss, and are still having trouble shedding pounds, your first stop should be a doctor’s office.
 Your doctor may be able to shed light on any underlying issues that may be keeping you from losing weight.

 But if you’re seeing progress, and want to do something to support that progress — look no further than one of the world’s most popular beverages: tea.

-Most people already know about popular types of tea, like black tea, green tea, and chai.
+Most people already know about popular types of tea, like black tea, green tea, rose tea, and chai.